 10% seats out of CDSE vacancies for PC and 10% seats out of AFCAT vacancies for SSC |

-Candidates who want to appear in the AFCAT 2/2024 should check the eligibility criteria first.
-In this section, we are detailing AFCAT eligibility criteria which contains nationality, age limit & educational qualification etc. Eligibility criteria for flying Branch & Ground Duty (Technical and Non-technical) branches are as follows:-
+Candidates who want to appear in the AFCAT 02/ 2025 should check the eligibility criteria first.
+In this section, we are detailing the AFCAT eligibility criteria, which include nationality, age limit & educational qualification etc. Eligibility criteria for flying Branch & Ground Duty (Technical and Non-technical) branches are as follows:-

 To be eligible for this examination, the candidate must be an Indian citizen as per the Indian Citizenship Act of 1955.